-The mission of the Illinois Cataloging Maintenance Center (CMC) is to provide cataloging support to libraries that are System members.
+The mission of the Illinois Cataloging Maintenance Center (CMC) is to provide cataloging support to Illinois library system-member libraries.

 Since 2001, the CMC has been upgrading bibliographic records for Local Library System Automation Programs (LLSAPs) throughout the state.
 The CMC is also a source for other cataloging assistance including:

 - Database cleanup

 - Original or copy cataloging of eligible collections

 - Cataloging training

 - Assistance with general cataloging questions, including questions on RDA (Resource Description and Access)

 Eligibility for CMC service